dgallitelli/Hacking-TPT/README.md

 #### Simulation: infrastructure overview

-The whole infrastructure for the attack, both the Mirai components and the its targets are *Docker containers* and built with *Docker-Compose*.
+The whole infrastructure for the attack, both the Mirai components and its targets are *Docker containers* and built with *Docker-Compose*.
 This allows us to have a better control over the internal network of containers, and even perform off-line attacks.
 The containers used are all based on a _Debian Jessie-Slim_ distribution, and are the following:

 - 1 **CNC**, the CommandAndControl server, which also holds the database
 - 1 **SCANLISTEN** server, to receive the reports from the bots